 Modern, High-Quality Assessments

-The PARCC assessment system is an annual year-end test in English language arts/literacy, and mathematics in grades 3-8 and high school.
+The PARCC assessment system is a state test in English language arts/literacy, and mathematics in grades 3-8 and high school.

 Most states voluntarily adopted new, more rigorous academic standards in 2010 and 2011 and teachers have been using them since then in their daily instruction.
 As a result, states needed high-quality assessments aligned to those standards that would test students of all achievement levels on what they are learning.